 - Nationally, there are 4,400 Lifeguards employed in 2023 according to ABS data.
-However Royal Life Saving - Australia, calculates this number to be approximately 12,000 (RLSSA National Aquatic Industry Workforce Profile 2019, RLSSA National Aquatic Industry Workforce Report 2023). - Queensland has a 20% . employment of Lifeguards equating to 880 (or 2,400 based on RLSSA data) persons employed in Queensland.
+However Royal Life Saving - Australia, calculates this number to be approximately 12,000 (RLSSA National Aquatic Industry Workforce Profile 2019, RLSSA National Aquatic Industry Workforce Report 2023). - Queensland has a 20% percent share of the national employment of Lifeguards equating to 880 (or 2,400 based on RLSSA data) persons employed in Queensland.